ianjonsen/bsam/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNING or NOTEs.

-There was 1 NOTE:

-* checking CRAN incoming feasibility ...
-NOTE
-  Maintainer: ‘Ian Jonsen <ian.jonsen@mq.edu.au>’

-  This is a new submission